Pavel-Hrabec/Azure-Resume-Challenge/frontend/readme.txt

 DESCRIPTION:

-ETHOS is a modern and elegant one-page free resume website template.
-A perfect tool that would help you craft a personal website where you can advertise yourself showcasing your skills, talents, portfolio, and work experiences.
-It provides you the necessary website elements and features for creating an impressive and beautiful online resume that would capture everyone's attention.
+CEEVEE is a clean, modern, fully responsive site template designed for online resume and portfolio.
+With this template, you can easily introduce yourself and showcase your works to future clients and employers.
+Also, it is flexible and easy to customize so you even use this template as a creative, business or portfolio site for your company.

 ==================================================================================================